 "None of my classes could prepare me completely to conduct research, problem-solve and arrange transportation in this environment."

-Now that Bre is back at ACU, she is working with Dr. Stephen Baldridge, director of the Bachelor of Science in Social Work Program and assistant professor of social work, to publish her work and plans to have it presented to the Haitian government in hopes to gain financial support for the reunification model Haiti Mama is pioneering in the country.
+Now that Bre is back at ACU, she is working with Dr. Stephen Baldridge, director of the Bachelor of Science in Social Work Program and associate professor of social work, to publish her work and plans to have it presented to the Haitian government in hopes to gain financial support for the reunification model Haiti Mama is pioneering in the country.

 "Haiti chose me, because I cannot find any logical explanation to describe how a simple Skype interview led to research approval, winning two grants, and a flight to Haiti to spend two months working among native Haitians," she said.
 "In every way, God opened every unlikely door that could never be explained otherwise."